adammcclenaghan/adammcclenaghan.github.io/README.md

 At this point a few things stand out:
 - The song names are being compared against the request body using an `includes` call.
 This means we have some freedom in what we pass to the endpoint, so long as we include one of the song names somewhere in the request.
 - There are only two possible responses.
 The only variable part is in the successful response, which has the `#{user}` variable.
-- The response is generated using via a `pug.compile` call
+- The response is generated via a `pug.compile` call

 So at this point, my thoughts were, "How do I inject a value for the `user` variable here?
 Can I inject a command such as `ls /app/flag*` and get the application to execute the command and return the output to me as part of the response?
 What does `pug.compile` do?"